By John Magee

-I enter the restaurant, turn left, go up a few steps and see Bert at a table with two men.
-They are his German business partners, or at least partners in this particular investment project Bert is working on.
+I enter the restaurant, turn left, go up a few steps and see Bart at a table with two men.
+They are his German business partners, or at least partners in this particular investment project Bart is working on.
 I sit down, we order food and talk.
-Bert does most of the talking.
+Bart does most of the talking.

 The two German guys aren’t terribly talkative.
 After about ten minutes I realize that they’d prefer to be somewhere else.
 At home with their families.
 At the gym getting a workout.
 Or even at their desk working.
 They made a very professional and focused impression.

-Bert doesn’t really notice that they might rather be somewhere else.
+Bart doesn’t really notice that they might rather be somewhere else.
 They’re polite, nodding to what Bert says, asking a question or two.
 They discreetly glance at their watches.
-I feel bad for Bert.
+I feel bad for Bart.
 He isn’t aware.
 I also become angry at the Germans for not putting a little more effort into the conversation.